risejl/image-gallery/README.md

 # image-gallery
-A demo from "DOM Scripting"
+A Demo from 《DOM Scripting》